Skip to content

 }

-export default function Task({ task: propTask, onUpdate }: TaskProps) {
+function Task({ task: initialTask, onUpdate }: TaskProps) {

 const [showDialog, setShowDialog] = React.useState(false);